 This product is not formulated to work on calcium stains, water spots, mold stains, or mildew stains.

-This richly pigmented pen is available with a 5-millimeter or 15-millimeter bullet nib so you can coat narrow or wide grout.
-The long-lasting ink takes two hours to settle into the grout and dry.
-It's a versatile product that works on showers, sinks, windows, counters, floors, and more.
+This richly pigmented pen is available with a 5- or 15-millimeter bullet nib so you can coat narrow or wide grout.
+The long-lasting ink takes 2 hours to settle into the grout and dry.
+It's a versatile product that works on showers, sinks, and more.

 The tip of the pen may wear down before you finish, so apply carefully to preserve its condition.

 When it comes to household chores, cleaning the bathroom is rarely anyone’s favorite task.
-But as unpleasant as scrubbing the toilet and shower can be, tackling dirty grout is often the biggest headache.
-That’s why every home needs a good grout cleaner to get the job done.
+As unpleasant as scrubbing the toilet and shower can be, tackling dirty grout often creates quite the headache.
+A good grout cleaner can get the job done with less hassle.

 Not all grout cleaners are the same, however.
-If you want the most effective option for your tile surfaces, you have to determine the safest formula, match your grout color and tile type to a compatible product, consider how it’s applied and how long you have to wait for the cleaner to work, and make sure that it fits your cleaning routine.
-Considering how many grout cleaners are on the market, choosing the right one can be difficult.
+If you want an effective option for your tile surfaces, you have to determine the right formula, match your grout color and tile type to a compatible product, consider how it’s applied and how long you have to wait for the cleaner to work, and make sure that it fits your cleaning routine.

 Not exactly sure what grout is?
 It’s a mortar or paste placed between tiles in a floor, shower, or backsplash to fill in the gaps and hold the tiles in place.
 Grout has a porous, textured finish, which means it’s a magnet for dirt, mold, mildew, and other grime.
 It also easily absorbs liquids, so it’s very common for grout to take on a dingy, discolored look over time.